 online, that is, it analyzes the program and mimic the

-execution behaviour of the program.
+execution behavior of the program.

 As SLP

-has an assignment statement x:=e
+has an assignment statement x:=e, so

 src/slp/Interpreter.java